arthurandres/skcli/README.md

 17 results
 ```

-I can then decide that base is the cheapest option for me, with a gets flight from gatwick at 72.98.
+You can then decide that base is the cheapest option, with a  flight from gatwick at 72.98 leaving at convenient time.

 ## Installation